-The leading cause of unemployment, business closures and declining tax revenues for city services is population decline, especially decline of the middle ctess.
-Elected afficials must acticulate this problem and generate community avantess that Now Oclaans must increase its urban middle class in order to be a functional and dynamic city, for the banch of all claims but especially the urban poor.
-Residents of all income levels must

-Residents of all income levels must be assured by finding marketing comprigns that promote the livability of New Orleans.
+The leading cause of unemployment, est closures and doclining tax revenues for city services is population decline, especially decline of the middle class.
+Elecand afficials mass articulate this problem and generate community ness that New Orleases must increase its urban middle class in order to be a functional and dynamic city, for the henefs of all citizens but especially the urhan poor.
+Residents of all income levels must be assured by fanding marketing compaigns that promote the livebility of New Orleans

-Residents must be retained and surreted through policies that suspect neighborhood nunds and amenisies in all city departments.
+Residents must be reusin hex hee attracted through policies that respect neighborhood needs and ameniates in all city dependents.